jacebenson/jace.pro/content/post/2018-08-14-avoid-these-things.md

 ## Global Business rules

 These are loaded on every. single. record.
-They are bad, you should include the code you want to run not expect it to be available everyhwere.
+They are bad, you should include the code you want to run not expect it to be available everywhere.

 ## Script includes written like Global Business rules